Fairblock/docs/docs/welcome/quickstart/chain_dev_quickstart/orbit_chain_setup.md

 Now that we have the modified nitro node almost ready to run, we can go ahead and begin setting up the orbit chain settled on the Arbitrum Sepolia network.

-## 3. Clone the eigenda-orbit-setup-script repository
+## 3. Clone the `orbit-setup-script` Repo and Launch Your Base Contracts on Arbitrum Sepolia Testnet

 It is recommended to follow the quickstart provided by the Arbitrum Orbit docs, to set up your own orbit chain.
 We recommend setting it up with the default settings.
 The quickstart can be found [here](https://docs.arbitrum.io/launch-orbit-chain/orbit-quickstart).
 Here, you will deploy your orbit chain to get the configuration files.